 If possible please use the Hall car park otherwise please park in Coleridge Road or Hartington Grove towards Hills Road.

 Please note the Meeting House is on the north side of Hartington Grove (shown as Quaker Meeting)

 We will, again, be participating in the annual Conversazione exhibition on the wonders of the natural world organised by Cambridge Natural History Society.
-Please come along and see our stand and those of other local organisations involved in the natural word.
+Please come along and see our stand and those of other local organisations involved in the natural world.
 Entry is free.
-Department of Zoology, Downing St, Cambridge CB2 3EJ.
+Date for 2018 is yet to be announced.
 More information www.cnhs.org.uk